Or create a link with the address #brevoConversationsExpanded:

 Place the block anywhere on the page:

-The only thing left is to set an appropriate block size, e.g.
+Then set an appropriate block size, for example:

 Insert this code before the widget code:

-Or look for “Mobile button” option in your widget settings and uncheck it.
+Alternatively, uncheck the “Mobile button” option in your widget settings.

 Use the updateIntegrationData method to update the visitor’s details in Conversation’s right pane.
 Use null to remove properties.

-If custom properties set in updateIntegrationData match existing contact attributes, they will be synced in your Contacts database.
-If not, they will be available in Conversations only.
+If custom properties set in updateIntegrationData match existing contact attributes, they sync with your Contacts database.
+Otherwise, they’re available in Conversations only.

-Conversations can recognize logged-in users regardless of the device or browser they use, so that a single conversation thread will be maintained.
-Also, if the user logs out and another logs in on the same device, the two different conversation threads will be kept separated.
+Conversations recognizes logged-in users regardless of device or browser, maintaining a single conversation thread per user.
+If one user logs out and another logs in on the same device, the two conversation threads remain separate.

 To bind the widget to user accounts on your site: